 If maximizing your solar wattage is critical for you, you can mix and match solar panels of different sizes to take up all the available space on your camper’s roof.

 For example, you can place larger solar panels on the back of your van’s roof and fit smaller panels along the sides of your ventilation fan.

 For space efficiency enthusiasts, this is a solution for you.

-The largest drawback of this layout style is that because you’ll be using two different sized solar panels (with different wattages), you will have to either:
+The most considerable drawback of this layout style is that because you’ll be using two different-sized solar panels (with different wattages), you will have to either:

 - Connect all the different panels together anyway and accept some loss in harvesting efficiency.
 For more on how much efficiency you would lose, check out this informational post from Solar Panels Venue.